algoseer/la-food-maps/README.md

 **4_get_restaurant_details.py**

 Downloads restaurant data from Yelp Fusion API.
-These can be used to create
+These can be used to create zipcode level restaurant maps.

 **5_plot_zipcode_catgories.py**